The 1954 Project Luminary Award

 A three-year cohort journey that includes mentorship, leadership development, and strategic advisory to invest in their long-term success.

-Applicants should demonstrate proximity, lived expertise, and a deep commitment to advancing equity for Black students and communities most impacted by systemic inequities in education.
+Applicants are visionary leaders with a proven ability to disrupt the status quo in education who can demonstrate proximity, lived expertise, and a deep commitment to advancing equity for Black students and communities most impacted by systemic inequities in education.

-• You're ready to scale your impact and engage with a community of like-minded leaders.
+Are ready to scale their impact and engage with a community of like-minded leaders.

 Our Impact Areas